-Check to see if there is heat coming from the fridge vents outside the caravan also make sure that the vents are not obstructed.
+Check to see if there is heat coming from the fridge vents outside the caravan, also make sure that the vents are not obstructed.

-If there is heat coming from the vents, then the problem could be a blockage in the coolant system, see Blockage in the coolant system below.
+If there is heat coming from the vents, then the problem could be a blockage in the coolant system.
+See Blockage in the coolant system below.

-Fridge is not working or getting cold when running on 12v:
+Caravan fridge not working or getting cold when running on 12v:

 Is the fridge switched to 12v and is the 24v switch turned off?

-Normally the fridge will only work on 12v power when the caravan is connected to the vehicle (via the gray plug) and the engine is running.
+Normally the fridge will only work on 12v power when the caravan is connected to the vehicle (via the grey plug) and the engine is running.
 Powering the fridge on 12v is really only meant to keep an already cold fridge cool whilst on the move.

 Check fuse and the wires running to the fridge and also check the 12v heating element is working.

-Fridge not working or getting cold when running on gas:
+Caravan fridge not working or getting cold when running on gas:

 Is the caravan level in all directions?